NLeSC/guide/nlesc_specific/e-infrastructure/das5.md

 In this step, we will create an ssh tunnel that we will use to forward our http traffic, effectively turning the headnode of the DAS into your private proxy server.
 Make sure you that you can connect to the headnode of the DAS, for example using a VPN.
+If you are using another ssh host in between, it makes sense to configure your SSH client with a proxyjump or use proxycommand.
 The following command is rather handy, you might want to save it in your bashrc:
 `` alias dasproxy="ssh -fNq -D 8080 <username>@fs0.das5.cs.vu.nl" ``